Ensono/amido.github.io/docs/publishing.md

 5. Raise a PR to origin/master
 6. The CI pipeline will then publish the changes for you

-## What registry are we using?
+## What registry are we using

 All of our packages are opensource and can be found under the @amidostacks organisation on [npm](https://www.npmjs.com/settings/amidostacks/packages).

-## Do I need access to the registry to be able to publish?
+## Do I need access to the registry to be able to publish

 No, the CI pipeline will publish for you.
 If you have maintainer access to the Github repo then you can commit your changes with the version bump, and let the